Gummy candy: Jelly Babies

-The Jelly Babies gum candy was the first commercially available shaped gum candy.
-It originated in the United Kingdom.
-They were first produced by Fryers of Lancashire in 1864 and sold as "Unclaimed Babies".
-By 1918 they were (and still are) produced by Bassett's in Sheffield as Jelly Babies.
+Jelly Babies originated in the United Kingdom and were first produced in 1864 by Fryers of Lancashire, where they were initially sold as "Unclaimed Babies".
+By 1918, they were being produced by Bassett's in Sheffield, which later popularized the confection.

 Bears

 Haribo gummy bears were first made in Germany.

-The gummy bear originated in Germany, where it is popular under the name Gummibär (rubber bear) or Gummibärchen (little rubber bear).
+Gummy bears originated in Germany, where it is popular under the name Gummibär (rubber bear) or Gummibärchen (little rubber bear).
 Hans Riegel Sr., a maker from Bonn, produced these sweets under the Haribo company name, which he started in 1920.